sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Full Join/content.rst

 Behaviour
 ---------

-First, the join keys are selected implicitly as all the identifiers are common to all the input datasets.
+First, the join keys are determined, either implicitly or by the `using` clause.
 Then a *relational join* of the input operands is performed, by matching the join keys according to SQL full outer join (**full_join**).

 The SQL relational join produces an intermediate result, called **virtual data set** (VDS₁); this virtual data set VDS₁ has the following components: